Digestive Health in Horses

 10. Protect the balance of the gut flora.
 Horses need good microbes to do the work of digestion.
 These microorganisms are also needed for certain nutrients.
 Stress, transportation, and antibiotics are some of the factors that disrupt the balance of the gut flora.
 To replenish these microbes, digestive aids can come in very useful.
 Equine probiotics are usually added to the horse’s feed.
 They contain the same microbes that help with the digestion process.

 Keep your horse healthy by following these tips.
-If you want the best for your horse, choose Abler as your source of equine health needs.
-AbActive™ is a granulated form of equine probiotics that is very convenient to give your horses.
+If you want the best for your horse.
+Probiotics also come in easy to feed granules that are very convenient to give your horses.
 Let your horse lead a productive and healthy life.
-Buy AbActive™ now!